 First, you can prescribe a total number of reps for an exercise, and I would recommend that you get at least 10 reps after the activation set.
 An example would be (the ‘+’ denotes 10-20sec of reracking the weight and resting): 12 +3+3+2+2 (or 12 +10).
 Lighter weights generally need more volume, so: 20 +5+5+5+5+5 (or 20 +25) which would also be a productive Myo-rep set.
 You generally just keep doing mini-sets of 2-5 reps until you hit the prescribed total rep count.

-The second way, and my favorite, is auto-regulation where you use a set of “rules” to let the total volume (number of reps) take care of itself based on how you feel that day – your individual recovery level.
-You will also see this prescription in most of my programs where I implement Myo-reps.
-Example protocols:
+The second way, and my favorite, is auto-regulation where you let the total volume (number of reps) take care of itself based on how you feel that day – your individual recovery level.
+Example protocols, if I prescribe reps for the activation set (sometimes I test or estimate 1RM, then prescribe a load of 30-50% of that for the activation set:

-The first part (e.g. 9-12) denotes reps in the activation set, the number after the + is how many reps you will do in the Myo-reps mini-series.
-So 9-12 +3x will play out like this:
+The first part (e.g. 12-15) denotes reps in the activation set, the number after the + is how many reps you will do in the Myo-reps mini-series.
+So 12-15 +3-5x may look like this:

 Here’s how auto-regulation works: